bitshares/bitshares1-core/BUILD_WIN32.md

     * Untar it to the base directory `D:\BitShares`
     * this will create a directory like `D:\BitShares\openssl-1.0.1g`.

-At the end of this, your base directory should look like this:
+At the end of this, your base directory should look like this (directory names will be slightly different for the 64bit versions):
 ```
 D:\BitShares
 +- BerkeleyDB